Pseudodifferential operators and the Connes-Kasparov isomorphism: Operators on Proper Homogeneous Spaces

-acting between the spaces of smooth sections\footnote{The proper support condition implies that $A$ necessarily maps compactly supported sections to compactly supported sections.
+involving the space of properly supported, order $0$, classical pseudodifferential operators acting between the spaces of smooth sections\footnote{The proper support condition implies that $A$ necessarily maps compactly supported sections to compactly supported sections.
 The proper support condition also allows one to extend $A$ to an operator from all smooth sections to all smooth sections.} of $G$-equivariant complex vector bundles on the symmetric space $K \backslash G$.

 \begin{proposition} Every properly supported, $G$-equivariant, order zero classical pseudodifferential operator

 extends to a bounded operator between $L^2$-spaces. \end{proposition}